Early start for RS:X Worlds first race day

 After day 1, leading the men after three races is Pierre Le Coq of France, with Britain’s Tom Squires four points back in second place.
 Third is Kun Bi of China.

-Leading the women’s event after two races is Katy Spychakov of Israel, second is Emma Wilson of Britain and third Zofia Noceti-Klepacka of Poland.
+Leading the women’s event after two races is Marta Maggetti of Italy, in second is Emma Wilson of Britain and third Zofia Noceti-Klepacka of Poland.

 Provisional leaders of the first 2019 RS:X World Championship races are: